reshma-sajan/reshma-sajan/README.md

 # Hi, I'm Reshma!
-👩🏻‍💻 Current data analytics trainee with Google Data Analytics Certification<br>
+👩🏻‍💻 Current MSc Data Science student at the London School of Economics and Political Science<br>
-👩🏻‍🎓 2024 graduate with B.Sc.
+👩🏻‍🎓 B.Sc.
 (Hons.)
 Mathematics & Statistics, along with Computer Studies and Economics from Symbiosis International University<br>
 📊 Experienced in Python, SQL, R, Tableau, and Excel for data analysis and visualization